Do you have problems with your Samsung Galaxy Tab S8?

 Firmware downgrade is tough.
 Therefore I do not recommend you do it by yourself.
 Instead, visit an Authorized Service Center.

 If your phone is two or more years old, maybe it's time for a battery replacement.
 According to battery university, battery capacity drops as much as 22% in the first year of use.

 Battery problems start as your device gets older.
 So, if your Samsung Galaxy Tab S8 is two or more years old, then most probably, it is time to replace the battery.

 You can also replace the battery on your own.
 But it is not a piece of cake.
 Therefore I recommend you to get it replaced by an authorized service center.

-Just like the firmware, the apps installed on your tablet themselves could be responsible for the fast battery drain.
+Just like the firmware, the apps installed on your phone themselves could be responsible for the fast battery drain.
 This is why I recommend you to install/download apps from Google Play Store only.